+239. Plaintiff Harper will fairly and adequately protect the interests of the proposed Class.
+Plaintiff has no interests separate from, or in conflict with, those of the proposed Classes she seeks to represent as a whole, and she seeks equitable relief and damages on behalf of all members of the proposed Classes.

+B. Rule 23(g): Class Counsel

+240. Plaintiff Harper is represented by attorneys from the Southern Poverty Law Center, who have experience in class-action litigation involving civil rights law, as well as experience litigating policies and practices of municipal courts that are unconstitutional.
+Counsel have the resources, expertise, and experience to prosecute this action.

+C. Rule 23(b)(2): Equitable Relief Class

-- 230. Rule 23(a)(4), Adequacy: Plaintiff will fairly and adequately protect the interests of the proposed Class.
-Plaintiff has no interests separate from, or in conflict with, those of the proposed Class she seeks to represent as a whole, and she seeks equitable relief on behalf of the entire proposed Class that she seeks to represent. - 231.
-Rule 23(g), Class Counsel: Plaintiff Harper is represented by attorneys from the Southern Poverty Law Center, who have experience in class-action litigation involving civil rights law, as well as experience litigating policies and practices of municipal courts that are unconstitutional.
-Counsel has the resources, expertise, and experience to prosecute this action. - 232.
-Rule 23(b)(2): Each Defendant has acted on grounds generally applicable to the proposed Class, making declaratory and injunctive relief with respect to the proposed Class as a whole appropriate and necessary.
-Specifically, through the policies, practices, and procedures that make up the probation and debt-collection scheme at issue, Defendants have acted pursuant to the Contract as well as the PPS-crafted and executed Sentence of Probation Form in a manner that is generally applicable to the proposed Class. - 233.
-A declaration that PPS's supervision of Plaintiff Harper and proposed Class members, while maintaining a personal financial conflict of interest, violates the Fourteenth Amendment Due Process Clause, as well as an injunction that enjoins PPS's collection of fees in cases in which PPS is supervising probation, would benefit every member of the proposed Class.
+- 241. Each Defendant has acted on grounds generally applicable to the proposed Equitable Relief Class, making declaratory and injunctive relief with respect to the proposed Class as a whole appropriate and necessary.
+Specifically, through the policies, practices, and procedures that make up the probation and debt-collection scheme at issue, Defendants have acted pursuant to the Contract as well as the PPS-crafted and executed Sentence of Probation Form in a manner that is generally applicable to the proposed Class. - 242.
+A declaration that PPS's supervision of Plaintiff Harper and proposed Class members, while maintaining a personal financial conflict of interest, violates the Fourteenth Amendment Due Process Clause, as well as an injunction that enjoins Defendants from reentering into a similar contractual scheme going forward would benefit every member of the proposed Equitable Relief Class.
 The same rings true for a declaration that the Contract is void and its enforcement should be enjoined, because it violates the Due Process Clause of the Fourteenth Amendment and Alabama law.